 Graduate Internship Program

-In spring 2021, CLA launched a student internship program to offer doctoral and research-based master’s students the opportunity to gain experience in a workplace and profession outside of traditional faculty positions, explore how their academic training translates into various career options, and build skills that will translate across sectors and jobs.
+In spring 2021, CLA launched a graduate student internship program to offer doctoral and research-based master’s students the opportunity to gain experience in a profession beyond a traditional tenure track position, explore how their academic training translates into various career options, and build skills that will translate across sectors and jobs.

 Interested in offering an internship or fellowship for graduate students?

 If students complete the workshop series, all assignments, and secure an internship for the summer, they will receive funds that will support them during their internship.
-The program goal is for each student to complete an internship of ten weeks in duration at 20hrs/week for which they will be paid the standard CLA graduate researcher rate of about $5,000.
+The program goal is for each student to complete an internship of 10 weeks in duration at 20 hours per week for which they will be paid the standard CLA graduate researcher rate of $6,000.

 The employer will be asked to pay its normal internship rate, with the understanding that some employers may end up paying more than $6,000 and others may offer less than this amount.
 When the employer pays less, CLA will make up the difference.
 Students will work with the employer, in consultation with the director of career services, to determine the amount the employer is able to pay.
 Students will be eligible to have their summer health benefits covered by the college if they are not already receiving them.

 Internships address a number of pressing needs.
 Students see internships as a vital but underemphasized component of graduate education that gives them valuable experience outside of, but complementary to, their other training.
 Internships open doors to a range of careers, including the professoriate, but are seen as especially germane to non-faculty career paths.
 The Mellon Foundation notes that since “...the early 1970s, the average percentage of tenure track faculty positions in the United States has dropped from approximately 70 percent to 30 percent of the academic teaching force” (from What Can You Do with a PhD?).